Money worries this winter? Help is available

-We know this is a challenging time for everyone, with rising costs affecting us all.
+The cost of living continues to be a worry this winter.
 There is a lot of information online about benefits and financial help, as well as local agencies in Kingston and Richmond that can provide advice and support.
+You will find information on winter support services from Staywell, including our Handyperson scheme.
 Click on the blue links throughout this page to find out more.

 If you or someone you know is struggling, you can find information & advice on everything from budgeting and energy bills to food supplies, warm spaces and health and wellbeing at www.kingston.gov.uk/costoflivingsupport, with sections on: